jmhobbs/wp-to-11ty/README.md

 WordPress and 11ty have different opinions about how to manage content, and this tool attempts to squeeze the WordPress model into something that 11ty can consume in a useful way.
 The primary means of doing this is through the use of front matter and custom collections.

-The guiding principle of this all is attempting to keep your URL structure as close to what WordPress had as possible, because [cool URI's don't change](https://www.w3.org/Provider/Style/URI).
+The guiding principle of all of this is attempting to keep your URL structure as close to what WordPress had as possible, because [cool URI's don't change](https://www.w3.org/Provider/Style/URI).

+If you'd like to see the output, after my own extended mangling, you can view the git repository for my blog: [jmhobbs/velvetcache.org](https://github.com/jmhobbs/velvetcache.org)

 ## Custom Front Matter